 What will happen to the donated textiles once they are collected?

-Value Village’s collection partner, Diabetes Canada, will collect the clothing from the schools and deliver the material to one of Value Village’s 65 retail locations in Ontario (most likely the closest Value Village store to the school).
+Value Village’s non-profit collection partner will collect the clothing from the schools and deliver the material to one of Value Village’s retail locations in Ontario and B.C. (most likely the closest Value Village store to the school).
 There the materials will be sorted for reuse (rewear) or recycling.
-Value Village will pay Diabetes Canada for all items collected.
+Value Village will pay the non-profit partner for all items collected.

 What happens to donated textiles that cannot be resold at Value Village?

 - When clothes do not sell in a Value Village store or are not in good enough condition for resale they are sent to a consolidation site for sorting.
 Items that are still in good condition are sent to overseas markets for resale.
 If the material is deemed to be in a condition that it cannot be resold, it will either be re-purposed into items such as upholstery, rags, or insulation.